-National Collateral Management Services Limited ("NCML"), a private company located in Gurugram, India, is a leading agricultural commodities storage company operating for over 15 years in the agriculture value chain and offers end-to-end solutions in grain procurement, testing and certification, storage, collateral management and market and weather intelligence.
+National Collateral Management Services Limited ("NCML"), a private company located in Gurugram, India, is a leading integrated agriculture value chain solutions company operating for over 15 years and offers end-to-end solutions in grain procurement, storage and preservation, testing and certification, collateral management and market and weather intelligence.
 NCML was promoted by a consortium of banks, cooperatives and the National Commodity and Derivatives Exchange Limited ("NCDEX") in 2004 as a warehousing and collateral management company to support commodity trading on NCDEX and has since evolved into a significant player in India.
-NCML's principal lines of business are warehousing and collateral management, supply chain management, non-banking finance company, and the silo projects.
+NCML's principal lines of business are warehousing and collateral management, supply chain management, nonbanking finance company, and the silo projects.